jtriley-eth/ERC-6909/README.md

 While batching operations is useful, its place should not be in the standard itself, but rather on a case-by-case basis.
-This allows for different tradeoffs to be made in terms of calldata layout, which may be especially useful for specific applications such as rollups that commit calldata to global storage.
+This allows for different tradeoffs to be made in terms of calldata layout, which may be especially useful for specific applications such as roll-ups that commit calldata to global storage.

 ### Removal of Required Callbacks